lez/git-remote-nostr/DESIGN.rst

 compression, but in fact, if the files are copied as-is into a local Git repository, Git will recognize the files as valid.

-git-remote-nostr stores all objects as loose objects - it does not pack objects.
+git-remote-nostr+blossom stores all objects as loose objects - it does not pack objects.
 This means that we do not perform delta compression.
 In addition, we do not perform garbage collection of dangling objects.
 DVMs can do that later.